Stepping a heavy mast on a sail boat can be an awkward job.

 so I erred on the side of safety by using heavy gauge aluminum.
 After using this A-frame on

-sail boats as long as 30', I realize I overbuilt the assembly.
+sail boats as long as 30', I realize I overbuilt the assembly for an SJ23.
 I now

 know that lighter poles are quite